axstin/rbxfpsunlocker/README.md

 6. **Does this work for Mac?**

 No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).

-However, you can use [@lanylow](https://github.com/lanylow)'s [fork](https://github.com/lanylow/rbxfpsunlocker-osx/releases) for macOS usage instead.
+**Update:** A Mac version developed and maintained by [lanylow](https://github.com/lanylow) can be found [here!](https://github.com/lanylow/rbxfpsunlocker-osx)

 7. **Why do I get a "Failed to connect to Github" error?**